-Parking at the Convention Center is $15 a day.
+Parking at the Convention Center is $15 a day (rates subject to change, please check the convention website for current rates).
 There are 1,200 parking spaces on the first level of the center (garage height 7’) for attendees and exhibitors.

 In addition, numerous public lots and garages are within walking distance of the center.
 Please see the map showing other parking areas.